Object class sits at the top of the class hierarchy tree in the Java

 TheSystem.out.println(new Dimension(5,7));

-representation for an object depends
+String representation for an object depends

 entirely on the object.
-The String
+The String representation of an

-object is the integer value displayed as text.
+Integer object is the integer value displayed as text.
 The

-representation of a Dimension
+String representation of a Dimension object contains

 various members such as width and height.
 For example, the previous lines of